Have a toddler who only wants chicken nuggets and would rather starve than to eat their peas? You’re not alone!

 - Pasta salad: This dish is usually served with tri-colored pasta, which is a nice selling point for toddlers, and the pasta can also be found in fun shapes.
 Include julienne vegetables like carrots and zucchini, which may be small enough to sneak past a veggie-averse tot.
 Toss the mixture with olive oil or low-fat dressing and sprinkle with parmesan cheese.
 This one can be served hot or cold, so remember to make extra for leftovers.

 When choosing bread for Baby’s lunch, whole-grain is the better nutritional choice.
-For the same reason, it’s great to look for cold cuts and soups that are low-sodium, as too much sodium in a toddler’s diet can negatively affect his blood pressure and heart health later in life.
+For the same reason, it’s great to look for cold cuts and soups that are low-sodium, as too much sodium in a toddler’s diet can negatively affect their blood pressure and heart health later in life.
 Keep trying different recipes, and soon lunch will be a meal Baby loves to munch!